Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/src/samples/README.md

 ### Adding the package to your project

-Maven dependency for Azure Key Client library.
+Maven dependency for Azure certificates Client library.
 Add it to your project's pom file.

 [//]: # ({x-version-update-start;com.azure:azure-security-keyvault-certificates;current})
 ```xml
 <dependency>